How every bookie can, and should, communicate effectively with their players.

 Bookies keep customers happy with good communication

-Practice good, effective, communication.
+A good bookie practices good, effective, communication to their player.
 Sportsbooks exist in the service industry.
 You provide sports bettors a service.
 If you can’t communicate with those players, they have other options.
 Good communication with customers keeps customers happy.
 That keeps them playing in your sportsbook, which means profit.

 Pay Per Head is the leader in online sportsbook software.
 Increase profit, build your bottom line, and keep your customers happy by becoming a Pay Per Head agent.
 Call 800-605-4767 for details.